nisargpatel/clinical-reasoning-graphs/README.md

 ## Companion study

-The 750 traces were generated under the preregistered protocol for a companion diagnostic-accuracy / confidence-calibration study (preregistration: OSF, see the paper's references).
+The 750 traces were generated under the preregistered protocol for a companion diagnostic-accuracy / confidence-calibration study (see paper references).

 ## Citation